 The Great Barrier Reef, Cairns, Lizard Island, Port Douglas, Whitsunday Islands, Hamilton, Sydney, Auckland, Bay of Islands, Marlborough Sounds

-Australia and New Zealand: two very diverse countries that offer outstanding yacht charter itinerary choices where you can enjoy:
+Australia and New Zealand: two very diverse countries that offer outstanding yacht charter itinerary choices!
+Enjoy:

 - Great coral and underwater life on the Great Barrier Reef in Australia, or